A historical impact report for Star of Hope International

 To assist children who experienced accidents or illnesses that produced major obstacles in everyday life, we started the “Saving Fund”.
 For many years, the fund went in and paid for medical care that could facilitate and significantly change the lives of the children who received the help.
 Hundreds of children in China with cleft lips received surgeries.
 Children with disabilities in Eastern Europe received needed surgeries to reduce pain or straighten deformed limbs.

 One of the major problems our world is and has been urbanization.
 Star of Hope has, through the years, worked to improve and develop the living conditions in rural areas and to reduce the exodus to the big cities.
 The most important thing has been to help people see their own resources and their own possibilities and find a way to meet their own needs.
 In practice, this has contributed to help village groups organize themselves and jointly plan and set goals for their development.
 This has resulted in Star of Hope helping to develop water and agricultural projects.
 SOH supports health programs, provides support to small groups for income-generating activities or, for example, given the resources and knowledge to the improvement of housing and roads.
-This took the form of “lending banks” for seeds and agricultural tools and expansion of their clean water supply.
+This took the form of “lending banks” for seeds and agricultural tools and the expansion of their clean water supply.
 To find alternative livelihoods, we have completed craft courses and vocational courses.
 Many income-generating projects for women's groups have received support in different countries.
-It has always been each individual community who has identified their needs and also planned for the solutions they believe in.
+It has always been each individual community that has identified their needs and also planned for the solutions they believe in.
 They themselves have been responsible for the projects with the support of our local employees.

 Good health is a prerequisite for human beings to cope with their daily lives.
 An important part of the Star of Hope assistance work has therefore been preventive health care.
 In some places, Star of Hope has built up and provided continuous support to health clinics.
-In other places, we have been providing support to local clinics and hospitals with medicines, medical equipment, medical materials, information, training, renovation and refurbishment of the premises.
-In addition, Star of hope has a mobile health clinic in Brazil that provides free checkups and health screenings.
+In other places, we have been providing support to local clinics and hospitals with medicines, medical equipment, medical materials, information, training, renovation, and refurbishment of the premises.
+In addition, Star of Hope has a mobile health clinic in Brazil that provides free checkups and health screenings.

 Every year, the world has been affected by disasters, both man-made and natural.
 Unfortunately, we cannot prevent disasters but we can assist those affected.
 By providing timely and efficient help, hundreds of thousands of people can be saved.

 The Star of Hope has over the years provided humanitarian assistance, particularly in countries where we already have a work in progress, but also many other countries.
 This has been the assistance to people affected by war or natural disasters.
 Every effort has been tailored to the needs that existed.
 Every time, we have engaged professionals with the knowledge needed for the situation.
 The distribution of emergency aid has been made through local partner organizations.
-With the guidance of The Code of Ethics: Code of Conduct, none should be discriminated against on grounds of religion, gender or ethnicity.
+With the guidance of The Code of Ethics: Code of Conduct, none should be discriminated against on grounds of religion, gender, or ethnicity.
 Corruption is consistently thwarted by strict agreements and trusted oversight with our partners.
-By partnering with already known channels such as local aid organizations, churches, trade unions, embassies and government agencies, we quickly reached the victims.
+By partnering with already known channels such as local aid organizations, churches, trade unions, embassies, and government agencies, we quickly reached the victims.
 Efforts have been characterized by long-term thinking.
 Many of the projects Star of Hope supports today started with disaster response.

 Ever since its founding in 1966, The Tent Mission and subsequent formation of Star of Hope International in 1979, the organization has invested in advocacy.
 Star of Hope sees it as a must from both a financial and a moral point of view to carry out such activities.
 From an economic standpoint, it is this activity that makes it possible to help people engage in morally and ethically sound ways.
 We have a responsibility to share our knowledge and time with those less fortunate.

 Star of Hope's vision is that we want to change the way the world looks.
 We want to increase the resources, allocating them more equitably, creating a better world for every individual.
-We need to be engaged in the public debate and flow of information.
+We need to be engaged in the public debate and the flow of information.
 Knowledge can powerfully influence people's attitudes about vulnerable populations.
-It is important to counteract apathy regarding human emergency and disasters in the world.
+It is important to counteract apathy regarding human emergencies and disasters in the world.
 Media reports about the disasters, but leaves people with the feeling of powerlessness that one can do nothing.
 But we can give people the opportunity to get involved, to do something and not passively accept what is happening in the world.
 We can create opinion and commitment to change the wrongs and alleviate suffering.
 We can also report on the positives in different countries and cultures, rather than just focus on the negative.
-A better world is not only a world with less suffering, but with less apathy as well.
+A better world is not only a world with less suffering but with less apathy as well.

 Core values Work for schoolchildren